This post may include affiliate links. As an Amazon Associate I earn from qualifying purchases.

 That’s why they are perfect for pureed soups and sauces.

-They have a slightly nutty sweet taste that is a bit different from the naturally earthy taste you typically get form brown or green lentils.
+They have a slightly nutty, sweet taste that is slightly different from the naturally earthy taste you typically get from brown or green lentils.

 Where can I find red lentils?